 The propety boasts four outdoor hot springs and a ryokan that straddles—surprise—the Takara River, among its other delights.
 Whether you’re also in search of the top onsen in Japan, or you simply want to know why I’m so over the moon about this place that I felt compelled to write a post, just reading about my experience at Takaragawa Onsen will chill you out.

 NOTE: Travel to and within Japan has been severely impacted by government policies related to Covid-19.
-Even if you aren’t able to visit Japan in 2021, I encourage you to start getting inspired for Japan in 2022.
+Even thought you won’t be able to visit Japan in 2021, I encourage you to start getting inspired for Japan in 2022.

 Takaragawa Onsen Feels Like Home